isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-introduction"></a>In: Introduction

-This is a set of core guidelines for modern C++, C++14, and taking likely future enhancements and taking ISO Technical Specifications (TSs) into account.
+This is a set of core guidelines for modern C++, C++14, taking likely future enhancements and ISO Technical Specifications (TSs) into account.
 The aim is to help C++ programmers to write simpler, more efficient, more maintainable code.

 Introduction summary: